Introduction

 Using File System

-Currently, for technical reasons, the database is stored in the root folder: /main.db, but a few additional helper files may be created by the SQLite engine.
+By default the main database file is stored in the root folder: /DB/main.db and there are a few additional helper files that can be created by the databsae engine.

 You can freely create other stable structures for your extra storage needs, just make sure to use a virtual memory ID that is not yet occupied.